 Garnett, M.S. & Attwood, T. (2022).
 Autism Working: A Seven-Stage Plan to Thriving at Work.
 Jessica Kingsley Publishers.

-On 4th March 2022 we are running a full day presentation for employers and managers of autistic employees, their colleagues, and their support system, including their parents, carers and friends.
-This day can be taken as an education for staff, and if staff cannot attend on the day the recording will be available for 60 days afterwards, and available for purchase as an online recording shortly after the live presentation.
+On 4th March 2022 we ran a full day presentation for employers and managers of autistic employees, their colleagues, and their support system, including their parents, carers and friends.
+This day can be taken as an education for staff, and is available for purchase as an online recording now.